 When it comes to the cost of ERP, we need to consider Non-monetary costs.
 They refer to expenses that cannot be measured in terms of money or financial value.
 These costs are usually intangible and difficult to quantify, but they can still significantly impact businesses.

-ERP implementation process will associate with high non-monetary costs.
+ERP implementation process will be associated with high non-monetary costs.
 They are

 The time spent on a task or activity is a non-monetary cost.
 According to NetSuite, ERP implementation takes six months to one year, depending on the ERP solution, deployment, and training sessions.

-Hence during the implementation company lost its employee time.
+Hence during the implementation company lost its employees’ time.
 It is one of the non-monetary costs that are not directly related to generating income.